tyler-maxwell/mtg-collection-catalog/README.md

 - neededCount
   - number
   - this is **_never directly edited by user_**; it is only edited when the amount of a card in a deck is changed
+- **_if ownedCount, wishCount, and neededCount all equal zero when CardInv is updated the card is removed from the collection in User model_**

 #### Deck Model
 - name